Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 <h1><u> Dependencies </u></h1>
 Follow these steps before installing 3DSS for GAMMA.
 The install guide is further below.
 This is a test to see if you can read.

+NOTE: After GAMMA's 0.9.3 update, none of these steps will be necesseray as this will all be default in GAMMA.
+Updated will be the same as installing any other mod.
+For now just deal with the process. or wait until December's update if it's too much.

 <ol>
   <li><a href="https://github.com/andtheherois/Mark-Switch-10-GAMMA-ver./releases">Mark Switch</a> Install through MO2 like any other mod.
 This should be loaded before 3DSSG. </li>
-  <li><a href="https://drive.google.com/file/d/1_l5pFjFpcDJueh9FRohRJwJSgtSV5azh/view">Meowie's scope textures</a> Install through MO2 like any other mod.</li>
+  <li><a href="https://drive.google.com/file/d/1_l5pFjFpcDJueh9FRohRJwJSgtSV5azh/view">Meowie's scope textures</a> Install through MO2 like any other mod.
+Load after 3DSS. </li>
   <li><a href="https://github.com/themrdemonized/xray-monolith">Latest Version of Demonized modded EXEs</a> </li>
   <li>DISABLE **137 - Auto-Zoomed Out Scope Draw - Demonized** IN MO2</li>
   <li>DISABLE **342 - Desert Eagle Gunslinger Port - Dizmok & Pieuvre** IN MO2.
-Install <a href="https://www.moddb.com/mods/stalker-anomaly/addons/desert-eagle-re-animated">Desert Eagle Reanimated by TheShinyHaxorus.</a> Make sure it loads after GAMMA Large Files (lower on the mod list).</li>
+Install <a href="https://www.moddb.com/mods/stalker-anomaly/addons/desert-eagle-re-animated">Desert Eagle Reanimated by TheShinyHaxorus.</a> Make sure it loads after 271 - GAMMA Large Files (lower on the mod list).</li>
-  <li>Install <a href="https://www.moddb.com/mods/stalker-anomaly/addons/ak-reanimation-moddb-release">AK Family Reanimation Reanimated by NickolasNikova.</a> Make sure it loads after GAMMA Large Files (lower on the mod list).</li>
+  <li>Install <a href="https://www.moddb.com/mods/stalker-anomaly/addons/ak-reanimation-moddb-release">AK Family Reanimation Reanimated by NickolasNikova.</a> Make sure it loads after 271 - GAMMA Large Files (lower on the mod list).</li>
+  <li>Install <a href="https://www.moddb.com/mods/stalker-anomaly/addons/desert-tech-mdr-pack">Desert Tech MDR Pack by Bert and Andtheherois.</a> Make sure it loads BEFORE 3DSS.</li>
+  <li>Install <a href="https://www.moddb.com/mods/stalker-anomaly/addons/brn-180-assault-rifle">BRN-180 AR by Juan Jmerc.</a> Make sure it loads BEFORE 3DSS.</li>
 </ol>

+## Prerequisites
+Make sure you have completed all the steps from the **Dependencies** section before proceeding.

 <h1><u> Downloads </u></h1>

+DO NOT USE THE MODDB VERSION OF THIS MOD.
+IT IS HIGHLY OUT OF DATE AND I AM TOO LAZY TO UPDATE IT.
+YOU SHOULD BE USING THE 3DSS VERSION LINKED BELOW.

   <a href="https://github.com/Redotix/3DSS-for-GAMMA/releases">3DSS for GAMMA</a>
   This is the main mod, it is required if you want to install any other 3DSS packs.
 YOU DO NOT NEED ANY OTHER PACKS FOR THIS TO WORK WITH GAMMA.
+The rest are optional.

 <h2><u>Compatibility mods</u></h2>
 <p>These add 3DSS compatibility for other mods, you need the original mods to use these.</p><br />